sarahCarroll/GestureBasedUI/README.md

       servo1.write(30);
       break;
 ```
-The libraries folder contains c that references the Myo gestures so the arduino can recognise them and you can see in the application window which gesture you preformed.
+The libraries folder contains cpp files that references the Myo gestures so the arduino can recognise them and you can see in the application window which gesture you preformed.
 ```
 if(msgChar.indexOf("rest")>=0)
 	{